Foreveryoungx/F2BF-website/README.md

 This project is used by the following companies:

-- Formed 2BE FIERCE FITNESS LLC
+- FORMED 2B FIERCE FITNESS LLC

 ## Acknowledgements